Skip to main content

 A compromised back position during the Lat Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Not reaching fully overhead.
+Not fully extending the reaching arm overhead.

 Cutting the range of motion short on the Lat Stretch means your Latissimus dorsi never reaches full stretch or full contraction.
 Research shows full range of motion produces significantly more muscle growth than partial reps at the same load.